 13. JUDGING QUANTITY – Judges will assign a score from 1 to 10 for each tray.

-A maximum of twenty (20) trays or containers should be assigned to each judging table.
+A maximum of twenty (20) trays or containers should be assigned to each judging table with the exception of the final table with a maximum of 24 trays or containers.
 Judges should not be required to sample and judge in excess of this number during any event.
 It is recommended that a predetermined number of top results from each preliminary judging table be sent on to the subsequent levels of judging.

 14. ANNOUNCING WINNERS – IBCA recommends that announcements of winners